Haruto Yasumoto

-Haruto Yasumoto (安本 晴翔, Yasumoto Haruto, born 27 May 2000) is a Japanese kickboxer and muay thai fighter, currently competing in the featherweight division of RISE.
+Haruto Yasumoto (安本 晴翔, Yasumoto Haruto, born 27 May 2000) is a Japanese kickboxer and muay thai fighter, currently competing in the featherweight division of RISE, where he is the current champion.
 He is the former KNOCKOUT RED and WBC Muaythai Japan Featherweight champion.

 A professional competitor since 2016, he is the former REBELS two-weight champion and the WPMF World featherweight champion.
-Prior to making his professional debut, Yasumoto had a lengthy six-year amateur career, during which he captured a grand total of 24 championships.
+Prior to making his professional debut, Yasumoto had a lengthy amateur career, during which he captured a grand total of 24 championships.